Security Awareness Training vs. Testing

 The report, The Threat Within: Securing User Risk, summarizes key points about end-user security controls implemented by over 550 organizations.
 In 2013, Rapid7 conducted a survey of the IT professionals at these organizations to determine the security controls they have in place to reduce the risk of user-oriented attacks.

-The following charts depict the results related to awareness training compared to users’ susceptibility to social engineering tactics via phishing.
+The following chart depicts the results related to awareness training compared to users' susceptibility to social engineering tactics via phishing.
 As the chart indicates, 66% of companies perform such security awareness training.

-Visit our Phishing Facts and Resources pages for useful information on the threat of phishing and phishing prevention information.
-If you have any questions or comments, or want to learn how you can test employees’ susceptibility to phishing attacks, please contact us.
+Visit our Phishing Facts and resources pages for useful information on the threat of phishing and phishing prevention.
+If you have any questions or want to learn how you can test employees' susceptibility to phishing attacks, please contact us.